 Students who are seriously considering pursuing a degree program are encouraged to take BIO 217 Anatomy & Physiology I and 218 Anatomy & Physiology II instead of BIO 111 Human Biology as Anatomy & Physiology are required for any exercise science degree.

-1 HFN 190 should be taken as one of the final classes in this program.
+HFN 190 should be taken as one of the final classes in this program.

-Depending on the course selection 50% of this program can be completed online.
-Go to www. hcc.edu/catalog for further information.
+Depending on the course selections 50% of this program can be completed online.